xz64/license-webpack-plugin/DOCUMENTATION.md

 });
 ```

-Notes: You can return a license type from this function, but it is a better idea to use the `licenseTypeOverides` option.
+Notes: You can return a license type from this function, but it is a better idea to use the `licenseTypeOverrides` option.

 * **`skipChildCompilers`** - do not apply the plugin to child webpack compilers (default: applies to child compilers too)